Unlocking the Secret: How Neurotoxin Targets Facial Muscles

 Emergency Protocols: Although rare, allergic reactions or vasovagal episodes can happen.
 Clinics should have protocols and medications ready to manage these situations.

-Botox is most effective in the upper face.
+Neurotoxin is most effective in the upper face.
 Here are the top areas:

 Crow's Feet: The outer corners of the eyes where the orbicularis oculi muscle creates fine lines.